Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Methods

 \subsubsection{Model and Training}

-To validate the dataset, we train and evaluate PaiNN \cite{painn} models.
+To validate the dataset, we train and evaluate PaiNN \cite{painn} models on Transition1x, QM9x and ANI1x and compare the their performances.
 PaiNN is an equivariant \gls{mpnn}\cite{mpnn} model specifically designed to predict properties of molecules and materials.
 Forces are calculated as the negative gradient of the energy wrt. the Cartesian coordinates of the atoms rather than as a direct output from the model.
 This ensures consistent forces.
 We used a cut-off distance of 5 Å to generate the molecular graph neighborhood, three message-passing steps, and 256 neurons in each hidden layer of the model.
 The model was trained using the ADAM \cite{adam} optimizer and an initial learning rate of $10^{-4}$.
 During training, the learning rate was decreased by 20\% if no improvement was seen on training data for $10^4$ batches.
 The loss is a combination of a squared error loss on force and energy.
-The force error is the Euclidian distance between the predicted and the true force vector divided by the number of atoms in the molecule as otherwise the force term would contribute more to the loss on bigger molecules.
-We split the datasets such that test and validation data each consist of 5\% of the total data where configurations contain all atoms (C, N, O, and H).
-All chemical formulas seen in any split are unique to only that split.
-Potentially, models can learn fundamental principles from simpler molecules, therefore, all molecules with less than three heavy atom types are kept in the training data.
-The models are trained on the training data with early stopping on the validation data, and we report the mean and standard deviation of \gls{rmse} and \gls{mae} from the evaluation on test data.
-The models are trained on ANI1x, Transition1x, QM9x.
+The force error is the Euclidian distance between the predicted and the true force vector divided by the number of atoms in the molecule, as otherwise, the force term would contribute more to the loss on bigger molecules.
+All datasets are stratified by molecular formula such that no two configurations that come from different data splits are constituted of the same atoms.
+Test and validation data each consist of 5\% of the total data and are chosen such that configurations contain all heavy atoms (C, N, O).
+Potentially, models can learn fundamental features faster from simpler molecules, therefore, all molecules with less than three heavy atom types are kept in the training data.
+The models are trained on the training data with early stopping on the validation data, and we report the mean and standard deviation of \gls{rmse} and \gls{mae} from the evaluation of test data.